Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Intra-regional migration
 Intraregional migration is migration that occurs within a region, for example, the European Union.

+#### The Poles are coming!!

 Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional as this was in the EU.

+The accession of Poland, and other eastern European countries between 2003 and 2013 allowed significant amounts of migration due to the freedom of Schengen movement.
+Many moved westwards, attracted by both higher wages and higher demand for low-skilled labour, coupled by

 ### Inter-regional migration